hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 # Project Setup

 There are several ways to create a new CDK for Terraform (CDKTF) project, including creating a new application from a pre-built or custom template, or converting an existing HCL project.
-When you create a new project, you also have the option of storing Terraform state locally, or using Terraform Cloud.
+When you create a new project, you have the option of storing Terraform state locally, or using Terraform Cloud.
 This page discusses these setup options in more detail.

 > **Hands On**: Check out our [CDK for Terraform Quick Start Demo](https://learn.hashicorp.com/tutorials/terraform/cdktf-install?in=terraform/cdktf) and language-specific [Get Started Tutorials](https://learn.hashicorp.com/collections/terraform/cdktf) on HashiCorp Learn.